 4.13: General Provisions Regarding Educator Licensure

 (1) Fees.
-License fees will be charged for each original license and each renewal.
+License fees will be charged for each original license and each renewal or extension.

 (2) Previous Employment.
 Previous employment in any role covered by the licenses issued under 603 CMR 4.00 does not exempt a candidate from the provisions of 603 CMR 4.00.

-(3) Additional Licenses.
+(3) Additional Licenses for teachers.
 Teachers holding vocational technical teacher licenses may earn additional Vocational Technical licenses as follows:

-New Field: Teachers holding a Preliminary or a Professional Vocational Technical license will qualify for a different license by achieving passing scores on the appropriate written and performance tests, showing proof of appropriate employment experiences and state, national and/or industry licenses and/or certifications as required by the Department in 603 CMR 4.00.(4) Prerequisite Licenses.
+New Field: Teachers holding a Preliminary or a Professional Vocational Technical license will qualify for a different license by achieving passing scores on the appropriate written and performance tests, showing proof of appropriate employment experiences and state, national and/or industry licenses and/or certifications as required by the Department in 603 CMR 4.00.

+(4) New Field for Vocational Administrators.
+Licensed Vocational Administrators may earn additional vocational administrator licenses of the same type by meeting the following requirements:

+Vocational Superintendent/Assistant Superintendent, 9-14, by:

+Completing one of the following:

+Three years of full-time employment under a valid Vocational Principal/Assistant Principal, 9-14, license, or

+An internship of 300 hours in the role of the license sought.

+Achieving a passing score on the Communication and Literacy Skills Test pursuant to 603 CMR 7.00: Educator Licensure and Preparation Program Approval.

+Demonstrating successful application of the Professional Standards for Administrators as set forth in 603 CMR 7.10 through completion of a Performance Assessment for Initial License.
+Administrators who successfully complete a Performance Assessment for Initial License to obtain their current administrator license are not required to complete an additional Performance Assessment for Initial License.

+Vocational Principal/Assistant Principal, 9-14, by:

+Completing one of the following:

+Three years of full-time employment under a valid Vocational Administrator license, or

+An internship of 300 hours in the role of the license sought.

+Achieving a passing score on the Communication and Literacy Skills Test pursuant to 603 CMR 7.00: Educator Licensure and Preparation Program Approval.

+Demonstrating successful application of the Professional Standards for Administrators as set forth in 603 CMR 7.10 through completion of a Performance Assessment for Initial License.
+Administrators who successfully complete a Performance Assessment for Initial License to obtain their current administrator license are not required to complete an additional Performance Assessment for Initial License.

+Vocational Supervisor/Director, 9-14, by:

+Completing one of the following:

+Three years of full-time employment under a valid Vocational Administrator license or

+An internship of 300 hours in the role of the supervisor/director license sought.

+Possessing a Vocational Technical Educator license at the Professional stage.

+Achieving a passing score on one of the following:

+The Communication and Literacy Skills Test, pursuant to 603 CMR 7.00: Educator Licensure and Preparation Program Approval; or

+The Vocational Technical Literacy Skills Test.

+(5) Prerequisite Licenses.
 The requirement that an applicant for vocational technical educator licensure hold a Massachusetts vocational technical educator license may be waived by the Department for an applicant who has earned an equivalent license based on the same level of preparation in another state or jurisdiction.

-(5) Reconsideration.
+(6) Reconsideration.
 An applicant for vocational technical educator licensure may request that the Commissioner reconsider the Department's decision not to issue a license.
 The applicant shall submit a written request for reconsideration to the Commissioner within 30 days of the date that the applicant received notice that his or her application for licensure was denied.
 The decision of the Commissioner shall be final.